Soft, delicious & super easy brown butter oatmeal chocolate chip cookies.

 Here’s the basic rundown on making these cookies.
 You can find the complete recipe (which is printable!) at the end of this blog post.

-Can I make the cookie dough ahead of time?
+can I make these cookies ahead of time?

-Yep!
-You can keep the cookie dough tightly covered in the fridge for 2 days before baking.
-Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake so that it becomes soft enough to scoop again.
-For longer-term storage, you can also freeze the cookie dough (I recommend freezing them already scooped).
+Definitely – cookie dough really only gets better with time.
+You can keep the cookie dough tightly covered in the fridge for up to 2 days before baking.
+For longer term storage, you can also freeze the cookie dough balls.
+Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again.

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!